-Newsletters and general updates are sent via email or text to all parents and/or those who have parental responsibility for whom we have up-to-date contact details.
-These updates contain all the main events, including parents' evenings, productions, sports days and class outings and events.
+Newsletters and general school updates are sent via parents via letters, texts and email to all parents and/or those who have parental responsibility for whom we have up-to-date contact details.
+These updates will contain all the main events within school, including; productions, sports days, parent's evenings, class trips, etc. We would expect parents to communicate these messages to each other as and when appropriate or to arrange with the school to ensure they are on the circulation list.